1edv/evolution/README.md

 The app is now running and you can access it by navigating to [http://localhost:8501/](http://localhost:8501/) in your web browser.
 If running on a remote cluster, you may want to expose port ```8501``` using [ngrok](https://ngrok.com/).

 ## Using the model directly
-1. After installing docker and pulling the latest image as described in the first two steps above, run the following command on a terminal :
+1. After installing docker and pulling the latest image as described in the first two steps above, run the following on a terminal :
 ```bash
 docker run -it --rm --entrypoint /bin/bash edv123456789/evolution_app